Near-optimal edge partitioning via intersecting families: Abstract

 \section{Abstract}

-We study the problem of edge-centric graph partitioning, where the goal is to distribute the edges of a graph among several almost equally sized partitions in order to minimize the replication factor of vertices.
+We study the problem of edge partitioning, where the goal is to partition the edge set of a graph into several parts.
+The replication factor of a vertex $v$ is the number of parts that contain edges incident to $v$.
+The goal is to minimize the average replication factor of the vertices while keeping the sizes of the parts nearly equal.
+We study the regime where the number of parts is significantly smaller than the size of the graph.

-We build a partitioning algorithm that guarantees near-perfect balance and replication factor $\sqrt{n} (1 + o(1))$ for arbitrary number of partitions $n$.
-This asymptotical bound cannot be improved.
-To do so, we introduce balanced intersecting systems.
-It is a construction similar to symmetric intersecting families, but the symmetry condition is replaced by a weaker balance condition.
-We build an algorithm that uses such a system, and prove that by using a system of optimal cardinality we achieve exactly optimal guarantees for the replication factor.
-Finally, we build balanced intersecting systems with asymptotically optimal cardinality.
+To this end, we introduce a new class of edge partitioning algorithms.
+These algorithms guarantee asymptotically worst-case-optimal upper bounds on the replication factor for any constant number of parts $k$, and when $k$ grows slowly with the number of vertices.
+In particular, we show that the optimal replication factor for growing $k$ is $\sqrt{k}(1+o(1))$.

+The algorithms are computationally efficient, including in the LOCAL and CONGEST models, and can be implemented as stateless streaming algorithms in graph processing frameworks.
+Some of the worst-case graphs are complete graphs and jumbled graphs, also known as pseudo-random graphs.

+Our method generalizes a family of algorithms based on symmetric intersecting families of sets.
+Informally, we replace the symmetry condition by a weaker balance condition that is still sufficient for the algorithms.
+This relaxation makes it possible to construct such families with asymptotically optimal rank $\sqrt{k}(1+o(1))$.

 {\mathbb{N}} {\mathbb{Z}} {\mathbb{Q}} {\mathbb{R}}

 {\mathbb{P}} {\mathbb{E}} {\mathbb{D}} {\mathbb{I}}